mariodim/HASFC/README.md

 ## Running the Tests

 Testing the functionalities of HASFC and HASFCBuilder is quite easy.
 A simple REST client (e.g. Postman or Insomnia) can be freely downloaded to test the whole environment.
+We have prepared two sample requests:
+- POST: it contains all the parameters to perform a complete query to the HASFC.
+(See the file example_post).
+Note: the IP address 127.0.0.1 must be replaced with the IP address where HASFC is running.
+- GET:  it contains the simplest query to the HASFC (parameters: availability target and number of max SFCs to visualize).
+(See the file example_get).
+Note: the IP address 127.0.0.1 must be replaced with the IP address where HASFC is running.